 WABA's mission is to protect, promote and support breastfeeding worldwide following the Innocenti Declarations (1990 and 2005) and the Global Strategy for Infant and Young Child Feeding through networking and facilitating collaborative efforts in social mobilization, advocacy, information dissemination, and training.
 In addition, WABA aims to promote a strong and cohesive breastfeeding movement, which will act on the various international instruments to create an enabling environment for mothers, thereby contributing to increasing breastfeeding and infant and young child feeding practices.

-The Innocenti Declaration was produced and adopted by representatives of government organizations, NGOs, breastfeeding advocates from countries around the world, at the meeting "Breastfeeding in the 1990s: The Global Initiative" organized by WHO and UNICEF with support from the A.I.D United States Agency for International Development and SIDA - Swedish International Development Authority, in Florence, Italy, between the 30th of July and the 1st of August 1990.
+The Innocenti Declaration was produced and adopted by representatives of government organizations, NGOs, and breastfeeding advocates from countries around the world, at the meeting "Breastfeeding in the 1990s: The Global Initiative" organized by WHO and UNICEF with support from the A.I.D United States Agency for International Development and SIDA - Swedish International Development Authority, in Florence, Italy, between the 30th of July and the 1st of August 1990.
 The Declaration reflects the content of the documents produced for the Meeting and the views presented in the groups and plenary sessions.

 According to the document, breastfeeding is a unique process and an activity that, even taken in isolation, is capable of: